-(a) the existence of safe vehicle access to and from the right-of-way;

-(b) the existence of safe pedestrian access to and from the site;

-(c) the adequacy of provisions to reduce or eliminate undesirable visual, noise, odors or similar impacts upon adjoining properties and the public;

-(d) the adequacy of provisions for controlling and cleaning up on-site and off-site litter and debris;

-(e) the existence of water and waste management plans for the premises which will minimize any adverse impact on natural and community resources;

-(f) the adequacy of proper controls for containment of exhaust fumes or other emissions from the premises;
+- (a) the existence of safe vehicle access to and from the right-of-way; - (b) the existence of safe pedestrian access to and from the site; - (c) the adequacy of provisions to reduce or eliminate undesirable visual, noise, odors or similar impacts upon adjoining properties and the public; - (d) the adequacy of provisions for controlling and cleaning up on-site and offsite litter and debris; - (e) the existence of water and waste management plans for the premises which will minimize any adverse impact on natural and community resources; - (f) the adequacy of proper controls for containment of exhaust fumes or other emissions from the premises;

-(g) the degree to which the project will recycle waste materials, will utilize recycled materials, and will utilize water conserving and energy efficient appliances;

-(h) the degree to which the project design is in harmony with the neighborhood and the environment; and

-(i) whether in all other respects the proposed project will be in harmony with the general purpose and intent of the Bolton Zoning by-law and not detrimental to the neighborhood or the Town.
+- (g) the degree to which the project will recycle waste materials, will utilize recycled materials, and will utilize water conserving and energy efficient appliances; - (h) the degree to which the project design is in harmony with the neighborhood and the environment and the degree to which the project meets the design review criteria set forth in Section 2.5.5.7, and any Design Review Guidelines hereafter adopted by the Planning Board pursuant to this section; and. - (i) whether in all other respects the proposed project will be in harmony with the general purpose and intent of the Bolton Zoning by-law and not detrimental to the neighborhood or the Town.